Connect with others who understand.

 See answer

-MS DMTs and Washout Periods: 8 Facts To Know
+Washout Periods and MS DMTs: 8 Facts To Know

-1. Wash-Out Periods for MS DMTs Are Common
+1. Washout Periods for MS DMTs Are Common

-In a 2021 study of more than 110,000 people with MS who’d tried nearly 270,000 DMTs, researchers found that, about 68.2 percent of the time, participants discontinued new treatments within two years of starting them.
+If you’re living with MS, you’ll likely consider changing medications at some point.
+In a 2021 study of more than 110,000 people with MS who’d tried nearly 270,000 DMTs, researchers found that about 68 percent of the time, participants discontinued new treatments within two years of starting them.

 You might stop taking a DMT if: